How To Drive Traffic To Your Small Business Website Content Seen Without Relying On Facebook

-We’re not making any accusations, but for many people it does seem like links to external websites, like your small business website for example, are being suppressed right along side so called “Fake News” websites.
+We’re not making any accusations, but for many people, links to external websites, like your small business website, are being suppressed alongside so-called “Fake News” websites.

 While Facebook is trying to solve one problem, they are creating another problem for millions of small businesses trying to drive traffic to their website.

 At the same time, Facebook’s almost unrelenting increase in requests for dollars to promote the link to your website also seems to correlate with a drastic drop in traffic going to some people’s websites if they do not buy ads.

 Among those who buy ads, there are concerns that many people do not receive the hundreds and thousands of views implied in Facebook’s sales process.
 Some people find that they must keep doing it once they advertise or their Facebook traffic drops below pre-advertising levels.

 One last point about social media marketing.